QUAFFquaff/Warehouse-Navigation-Application/README.md

 Unfinished orders will be stored in data/unfinished_orders.txt and it will be loaded into the system once the graph is loaded.
+If you don't want load previous orders just clear the content in that file.
 -------------------
 **Packages**: